NSU-SU21-CSE299-6/Group02/README.md

 <p><strong>&nbsp;</strong></p>
 <p><strong>&nbsp;</strong></p>
 <p><strong>INTRODUCTION</strong></p>
 <p>“House Rental Management System” is a web based application.
 This application stores the information of tenants, rent information of every month.
 Admin and user both can use this application.
 Everyone can search, store and get information by having a Unique ID.
 Each ID / Person / User / Admin will have their own profile with sign in ID so that the information can be secured.
 Today we are living in the first world where everyone uses a device.
 Everyone uses a software or application to store data and receive information.
-The world is surrounded by software and applications.
+The world is surrounded by software and applications. <br>
 Every house owner keeps record of their tenants and rent on a ledger.
 Sometimes they don’t get the accurate results and it’s very hard task to record everything accurately.
 Here comes our “House Rental Management System” application.
 A user friendly application and accessible from anywhere over the world.
 Let’s talk about the features below.
 </p>